 Cherry blossoms - I'm thinking springtime...
 Kyoto, Japan...

 It's cherry blossom festival -- you and your camera are invited!
-Fragile petals, all shades of pink, floating like confetti on a gentle breeze.
+Fragile petals, all shades of pink, floating like confetti in the wind.

 First thing you do, before you leave the house to catch a spring festival, check the website.
 All of the large festivals have one.